ppkantorski/Ultrahand-Overlay/README.md

 ![Slideshow](https://gbatemp.net/attachments/ultrahand-gif.396110/)

 Ultrahand Overlay is a [Tesla Menu](https://github.com/WerWolv/Tesla-Menu) replacement built from the ground up off of [libtesla](https://github.com/WerWolv/libtesla) that provides powerful C/C++ commands through the usage of its own custom interpretive programming language (similar to Shell/BASH).
-It is a versatile tool that enables you to create and share custom command-based packages, providing enhanced functionality for managing files and directories on your SD card.
+It is a versatile tool that enables you to create and share custom command-based packages, providing enhanced functionality for managing files and directories on your Nintendo Switch.

 With Ultrahand, you have the flexibility to customize and shape your file management system according to your needs, empowering you with greater control over your system configurations.